boldandbusted/vagrant-kind/extras/README.md

 # Extras

-Files in this directory could be used to create example deployments, demos, etc. All are meant to be run within the Vagrant VM.
+Files in this directory could be used to create example deployments, demos, local proof-of-concepts,etc. All are meant to be run within the Vagrant VM/Guest.

-Quality may vary.
+Quality may vary, though there should be simple instructions output at the end of the script runs.
+Please report any issues, and include the shell output in the Issue you report.
+New 'extras' are also welcome!
+Thanks!

 ## Examples